Pregnancy After Miscarriage: Tips & More

 Many women who have gone through the nightmare of miscarriage wish to get pregnant immediately after.
 Nevertheless, some women do want to take a break, come out of their emotional doldrums, and then get pregnant.
 The feelings and desires vary from woman to woman, but it is important to know what is right for you.
 So, how should you tread the path of pregnancy after a miscarriage?
 We shall discuss that in the article below.
+If you would also like to know about tips to get pregnant after miscarriage, then this article is for you.
+We’ll discuss the challenges and tests related to getting pregnant after having a miscarriage.

 Studies suggest that you can conceive immediately after a miscarriage as it lowers your chances of another miscarriage.
-Many gynaecologists suggest there should be at least a three-month gap after a miscarriage, while some suggest delaying it for another 15 to 18 months.
-However, getting pregnant should completely depend on your health and readiness to have a baby as the trauma of suffering a miscarriage can stay for some time.
+Many gynaecologists suggest there should be at least a three-month gap after a miscarriage, while some suggest delaying it for another 15 to 18 months (1).
+However, getting pregnant should completely depend on your health and readiness to have a baby, as the trauma of suffering a miscarriage can stay for some time.
 Your body also could need that time to recover and start functioning normally.
 Hence, it is recommended that you talk to your gynaecologist, get all the necessary answers and then plan another pregnancy.

 Is It Necessary to Wait for 3 Months to Get Pregnant Again After a Miscarriage?

 It is of utmost importance to know if you can plan an early pregnancy after miscarriage.
 But before that, here are some words of comfort for you.
 Miscarriage, especially in the early stages of pregnancy, is common.
 It is observed that about 15% of pregnant women experience miscarriage.
 And about 20% of all pregnancies get terminated even before a woman is aware of her pregnancy.
-Most of the time, the reason is unknown, and it may be futile exercise to search for the cause.
+Most of the time, the reason is unknown, and it may be a futile exercise to search for the cause.

 Also, if your pregnancy loss has occurred after 20 weeks of pregnancy, then there may be a paucity of important vitamins like folate in your body.
 In that case, getting pregnant immediately after miscarriage may not be a good idea either for you or for the baby.
 If you feel that your health is fragile, consult your gynaecologist and follow the instructions to the T.

-In some cases, gynaecologists do advise women to wait for 3 months after a miscarriage even if it was within 20 weeks of pregnancy.
+In some cases, gynaecologists do advise women to wait for 3 months after a miscarriage, even if it was within 20 weeks of pregnancy.
 This is because the menstrual cycle normally gets a new order after a miscarriage.
 To calculate the due date, the gynaecologist will want to know when your menstrual cycle was regularised.
 If you are tracking your ovulation cycles and are aware of the new cyclical order, then do share the information with your gynaecologist to help him/her calculate the due date.
 In that case, you need not wait for 3 months.

 When to Get Pregnant After a Miscarriage